+Figure.
 Figure4.
 Count Plot for Panic Disorder Diagnosis

 The generated count plot visually illustrates the distribution of classes in the 'Panic Disorder Diagnosis' variable.
 Each bar on the plot signifies a distinct class, and the bar's height corresponds to the frequency or count of occurrences of that particular class within the dataset.